• GIFT IDEAS

 After you’ve recut the trunk and brought the tree inside, you’ll want to give it fresh tap water right away.
 By now it’s definitely feeling a little parched and thirsty!

-And I know life is crazy busy this time of year, but don’t forget to water, water, water!
 The hustle and bustle of the Christmas season can be such a blur with parties, gift shopping, and those nostalgic traditions.
-But… whatever you do, just don’t forget to water your tree! {Don’t Ask Me How I Know} 🙂

 Aim to keep at least the bottom 2 inches of your trunk submerged in water at all times.
-Just like fresh cut flowers, your fresh cut tree needs plenty of water to survive the holiday season.

 #5: Don’t Let Your Tree Overheat

-Avoid placing your beautiful fresh cut tree by the furnace or fireplace.
-Too much heat will dry your tree out fast.
 One way to help your tree naturally stay cool is to place it near a window.
 The cool air drafts that sneak in will help cool it down.
-You’ll also want to take measures to keep your tree’s room cool at night.
-Then, consider stringing your tree with LED lights, instead of the hotter standard Christmas light bulbs.

 #6: Consider Feeding It with Sugar or Miracle Gro!

-So what do you put in the water to keep a Christmas tree fresh?
 Well… another simple trick to slow down that needle drop and keep your Christmas Tree healthy and happy is to give it a little snack!

 When you go to water it, simply mix in some Granulated Sugar or liquid Miracle Gro Christmas Tree Preservative into your watering can.
 Your fresh tree will love this little treat!

-How To Save Money On A Fresh Christmas Tree:
+How To Save Money On Christmas Decor

 Once you’ve got your Christmas tree up and ready to decorate, it’s time to get the rest of the your home ready for Christmas, inside and outside too!